Computing Euler factors of genus 2 curves at odd primes of almost good reduction: Cluster pictures and special fibers

 \end{proposition}

 \begin{proof} This is Theorem 10.3 (5) in \cite{m2d2} which implies that clusters $\s \ne \cR$ in the picture must contain an odd number of roots.
 This gives the classification of pictures above.
-The parity of the valuation of the leading term and the depth follows from the fact that $\nu_\s \in 2\Z$ for principal clusters. \end{proof}
+The parity of the valuation of the leading term and the depths follow from the fact that $\nu_\s \in 2\Z$ for principal clusters. \end{proof}

 \begin{remark} \phantom{gimme a newline} \begin{enumerate}[1.] \item The assumption that $p$ is a prime of almost good reduction for $C$ is essential in Proposition 3.1, as it controls the parity of $v_p(c)$.
 Changing the parity of $v_p(c)$ amounts to taking a quadratic twist, which does not change the cluster picture but will force $\Jac C$ to have bad reduction at $p$.
 Our algorithms will produce the same output given $C$ or its quadratic twist by $p$, but in the latter case the input will not satisfy the necessary assumption that the Jacobian has good reduction at~$p$; our algorithms cannot be used to compute the $L$-polynomial of the quadratic twist.